Branson's Virgin Orbit launches 7 satellites from 747 plane

 Virgin Orbit said its air-launched system can put satellites into orbit on relatively short notice, compared with the more traditional way of launching rockets from the ground.
 Branson hopes to make satellite launches “almost routine” from the Mojave Air and Space Port.

+The company's next launch is planned for this fall, according to Hart.

-Branson named Tuesday's mission Tubular Bells after the music made famous in the 1973 horror film “The Exorcist.”
+Branson named Wednesday's mission Tubular Bells after the music made famous in the 1973 horror film “The Exorcist.”
 It was the first album put out by Virgin Records.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.